 Smart Proxies are an Orbix-specific feature that allow you to implement proxy classes manually, thereby enabling optimization of client interaction with remote services.
 This chapter describes how proxy objects are generated, and the general steps involved in implementing smart proxy support for a given interface.
-It also describes how to build a simple smart proxy, using an example that builds on the BankSimple example from Chapter 2 and Chapter 5.
+It also describes how to build a simple smart proxy, using an example that builds on the BankSimple example from the chapters "Developing Applications with Orbix" and "Using and Implementing IDL Interfaces".